Skip to main content

 Quick troubleshooting for end users

-If embedded Tableau views aren’t loading in Curator, try these quick checks:
+If embedded content isn’t loading in Curator, try these quick checks:

-1. Test in another browser - Try Firefox or Safari to see if the views load normally.
-If they do, this confirms an LNA issue.
+1. Test in another browser - Try Firefox or Safari to see if the content loads normally.
+If it does, this confirms an LNA issue.

 2. Check your browser version